London Library

 The London Library is an independent lending library in London, established in 1841.
+Membership is open to all, on payment of an annual subscription, with life and corporate memberships also available.
+As of December 2023 the Library had around 7,500 members.

-It was founded on the initiative of Thomas Carlyle, who was dissatisfied with some of the policies at the British Museum Library.
+The Library was founded on the initiative of Thomas Carlyle, who was dissatisfied with some of the policies at the British Museum Library.
 It is located at 14 St James's Square, in the St James's area of the City of Westminster, which has been its home since 1845.
-Membership is open to all, on payment of an annual subscription, and life and corporate memberships are also available.
-As of December 2021 the Library had over 7000 members.

 T. S. Eliot, a long-serving President of the Library, argued in July 1952 in an address to members that, "whatever social changes come about, the disappearance of the London Library would be a disaster to civilisation".

 Trustees and governance

 The London Library is a self-supporting, independent institution.
 It is a registered charity whose sole aim is the advancement of education, learning, and knowledge.
-It was incorporated by Royal Charter on 13 June 1933, with a supplemental Royal Charter granted on 21 October 1988.
-On 6 July 2004, the Queen granted the Library a new Royal Charter, which revoked both the 1933 and 1968 charters.
+It was incorporated by Royal charter on 13 June 1933, with a supplemental Royal Charter granted on 21 October 1988.
+On 6 July 2004, Elizabeth II granted the Library a new Royal Charter, which revoked both the 1933 and 1968 charters.
 It has its own byelaws and the power to make or amend its rules.
 It has a royal patron, an elected president and vice presidents, and is administered by an elected board of a maximum of 15 trustees, including the Chairman and the Treasurer.